|Carrie and Allen 💕 (#46963612)|

 ◊Find A Grave's tertiary purpose is a genealogical resource.

 Transfers are only made within the guidelines set up by Find A Grave.
-These guidelines are in place for a reason - whether one cares to accept them or not.
-I am not going to debate what the owner has deemed acceptable for his site with members who choose not to agree with the guidelines.
 "The ultimate goal should be to have meaningful, accurate memorials that honor those who have passed away, regardless of who created the memorial or who maintains it."
 I am willing to consider transferring ownership to you if you have a close family member among my records.
 I rarely transfer relationships more distant than first cousin... just having someone "in my family tree" or "a relative" will not elicit a transfer.

 If you want information added to a memorial, go to the memorial and use the "Edit" tab to send me the information-- including family links.
 I will add information to the memorial, I do not transfer just because someone wants to add links or other information.
 Bottom line: what are you planning on doing with the entry that I haven't already done or am unable to do?

-On the other hand, I will always transfer if a memorial is sponsored.
-And if you upload family photos or in some other way add value to the memorial, I am much more willing to transfer.
+On the other hand, if you upload family photos or in some other way add value to the memorial, I am much more willing to transfer.
+I will always transfer a memorial if you sponsor it.

 I welcome all corrections to my own work.
 Some records were imported using OCR so have inevitable errors, both from the original records and from machine interpretation.
 I am only human and make mistakes, too, but will always make it priority to correct them.